 Chewing Gum Is Good For You

-In schools, chewing gum is normally prohibited.
+In schools, Chewing Gum is normally prohibited.
 (Gum is completely outlawed in Singapore. )This is because gum is found on every surface available: the bottom of desks and chairs, the floor, and recently I found gum on the inside of the bass drum.
 Despite the numerous garbage cans, strategically placed around the school, gum ends up everywhere but where it should.
 Unfortunately, if gum was allowed in school, and kids kept it in their mouth or in the garbage, it would be very beneficial to their academic life.

 - Gum is a Stress Reliever – Psychiatrists believe that chewing gum can reduce tension and liberate nervous energy.
-The rhythmic chewing of gum has a stress relieving result.
+The rhythmic chewing of gum has a stress-relieving result.

-- Gum Improves Oral Health – Sugar free gum is good for your oral health.
+- Gum Improves Oral Health – Sugar-free gum is good for your oral health.
 It stimulates saliva which prevents tooth decay.
-This eventually neutralizes plaque acids, and strengthens tooth enamel.
+This eventually neutralizes plaque acids and strengthens tooth enamel.

-The disadvantage of chewing gum is that you may exhaust your stomach and intestines with the constant gum chewing.
+The disadvantage of chewing gum is that you may exhaust your stomach and intestines with constant gum chewing.
 This may contribute to ulcers, burns, or and risks of contracting certain types of cancers.
 Chewing gum has aspartame which is not good in the long run as it may contribute to certain cancers, multiple sclerosis, and other diseases.